Basic Fringe Benefits

 - Specify the mechanics of typical fringe benefits, determine the fair market value of a fringe benefit under the general valuation rule or the special valuation rules, and identify the general accounting rule and the special two-month pour-over accounting rule.

-- Identify an “employee achievement award” under §274, and recognize the rules for group term life insurance under §79 noting how to implement proper coverage.
+- Identify an “employee achievement award” under §274, and recognize the rules for group term life insurance under §79 stating how to implement proper coverage.

-- Determine the mechanics of self-insured medical reimbursement plans under §105, and specify the requirements of medical insurance under §106 noting differences.
+- Determine the mechanics of self-insured medical reimbursement plans under §105, and specify the requirements of medical insurance under §106 identifying differences.

 - Identify the rules for excluding the value of meals and lodging under §119, and “cafeteria plans” and how they operate.

-- Recognize the requirements and limits of employee educational as-sistance programs and dependent care assistance noting how to obtain each type of assistance.
+- Recognize the requirements and limits of employee educational assistance programs and dependent care assistance specifying how to obtain each type of assistance.